ChangeBridge: Spatiotemporal Image Generation with Multimodal Controls for Remote Sensing: Introduction

 \section{Introduction}

-Remote-sensing generation methods have significantly advanced by diffusion models as the mainstream generative technique.
-These advanced methods include layout-to-image synthesis \cite{baghirli2023satdm,zang2024ChangeDiff}, modality transfer \cite{liu2023diverse,chen2024spectral}, resolution modification \cite{yu2024metaearth,changen2}, and text-to-image generation \cite{khanna2023diffusionsat,tang2024crs}.
-However, despite the diversity of these generative approaches, a key challenge remains: synthesizing future scenarios based on past observations—i.e., modeling the spatiotemporal evolution of a given scene under multimodal conditions.
-Addressing this challenge could unlock valuable applications in fields such as urban planning, land management, and scenario forecasting.
+Remote-sensing generation methods have been significantly advanced by the development of generative techniques.
+These advanced methods include layout-to-image synthesis \cite{tang2025aerogen,11180796}, modality transfer \cite{liu2023diverse,chen2024spectral}, resolution modification \cite{yu2024metaearth,changen2}, and text-to-image generation \cite{khanna2023diffusionsat,tang2024crs}.
+However, despite the diversity of these generative approaches, a key challenge is rarely explored: synthesizing future scenarios based on past observations and multimodal conditions, i.e., conditional spatiotemporal image generation.
+Addressing this challenge is crucial as it unlocks two critical capabilities.
+First, it provides a powerful ``what-if'' simulation tool for real-world applications like urban planning, land management, and scenario forecasting \cite{Lutjens2024Physically}.
+Second, it holds greater significance for the computer vision community, as it can function as a generative data engine.
+This can solve the severe data scarcity bottleneck for downstream spatiotemporal tasks (e.g., change detection), which require massive amounts of paired, pixel-aligned pre- and post-event data for training.

-In this work, we propose \textbf{ChangeBridge}, a multimodal-controlled spatiotemporal generative method for remote sensing.
-ChangeBridge generates post-event images from given pre-event images, allowing flexible multimodal event control signals (e.g., text prompts, instance layouts, or semantic maps).
-Fig. \ref{figs:teaser} shows some examples of ChangeBridge to synthesize realistic future scenes, conditioned on given pre-event images and multimodal event controls.

-The multimodal cross-spatiotemporal generation capability of ChangeBridge originates from a tailored \textbf{Conditional Spatiotemporal Diffusion Bridge}.
-Instead of using typical diffusion models \cite{sdm,ddim,ddpm} that generate images from random noise, we adapt a stochastic Brownian-bridge diffusion \cite{li2023bbdm} to model the conditional spatiotemporal generative process.
-This spatiotemporal mapping is multi-conditional that integrates both the pre-event image and multimodal control signals.

-The difference between our conditional spatiotemporal diffusion bridge and typical multi-conditional diffusion models is illustrated in \cref{introduction1}.
-This bridge formulation guarantees a direct cross-temporal trajectory under multimodal event controls in the latent space.
-These multimodal event controls—such as text prompts, instance layouts, and semantic maps—are dynamically injected into the denoising process via cross-attention mechanism.

-Experiments on quantitative and qualitative evaluations demonstrate that ChangeBridge generates high-fidelity post-event images, while ensuring the generative alignment with given pre-event images and multimodal control signals.
-Further evaluations through the downstream change detection tasks, demonstrate the semantic consistency of our generated images.
-With realistic spatiotemporal change generation, the synthesized data from ChangeBridge further proves to significantly augment the accuracy of change detection, achieving a 3.11\% IoU increase on the WHU-CD dataset.
+At its core, this spatiotemporal task is uniquely challenging because it must model a heterogeneous evolution.
+Specifically, the model must simultaneously generate: 1) drastic, event-driven changes in the foreground (e.g., new buildings emerging or regions being destroyed) and 2) subtle, temporal dynamics in the background (e.g., natural lighting shifts or vegetation growth).